cheesesamwich/Meowify/README.md

 ```
 ## Custom extensions

-### To install custom extensions, simply create a new folder with the path `Meowify/extensions/user` and place any extension folders in there, only unpacked chrome extensions are supported (don't quote me on that one).
+### To install custom extensions, create a new folder with the path `Meowify/extensions/user` and place any extension folders in there, only unpacked chrome extensions are supported (don't quote me on that one).

 ## Included extension credits